mattsemar/dsp-personal-logistics/readme.md

 ## Details

 ### Usage
-This mod is intended for players who have completed the main objectives of the game and want to optimize their endgame experience.
-It does not alter save games in any way, and as of the latest release available on 2021-Oct-04 does not trigger the game's abnormality checks so should not affect achievements or milestones.
+This mod does not alter save games in any way, and as of the latest release available on 2021-Dec-02 does not trigger the game's abnormality checks so should not affect achievements or milestones.
 Its intent is to improve QOL and a good deal of effort has been taken to respect the game's built-in costs for item transportation.
 Logistics vessel speed is the limiting factor on item delivery (as well as warper availability) so leveling up vessel speed should provide noticeable increases in transportation time

 ### Buffer
 Requested items are loaded into a local buffer which requests 1 logistic vessel capacity worth at a time.
-So, even if you request 15 conveyor belts 1000 will be loaded into your local buffer.
+So, even if you request 15 conveyor belts up to 1000 will be loaded into your local buffer.
 This is done to save on warpers & energy needed by vessels for transporting items.
 It also allows for faster loading when laying down blueprints, for example.

-The buffer is persisted locally on your filesystem (Documents\Dyson Sphere Program\PersonalLogistics) so that items that are expensive to build are not lost.
+The buffer is persisted locally next to your game save (using DSPModSave) so that your items won't get lost if you load up a different save.

 To clear your local buffer of an item type, you can set that item to be neither requested nor banned.
 The buffer won't be cleared immediately, so if you are uninstalling the mod, make sure to look at the Buffered items window (click `Buffered` button in the config window) to make sure everything is returned